Can Above Ground Pools Be Salt Water? Complete Guide 2024

 Converting above ground pool to salt water - what do I need?

-Thinking about switching my above ground pool to salt water.
+Tried following my pool manual that says above ground pools can't handle salt water systems, but keep seeing people online who've successfully converted theirs.
 What equipment do I need and are there any compatibility issues I should know about?
 Also heard something about different chemical levels for salt pools - is that true?

 Quick Answer